BROCKTONBEAT POLITICS

 Zaccaro, who is the Principal of Zaccaro & Associates, a third-party marketer representing various investment managers and products, believes the battle to keep property and commercial tax rates at competitive rates has been a losing proposition for the city of Brockton for the past four years.

 "The city budget is getting completely out of hand at the tax payers expense," said Zaccaro.
 "I am extremely confident that Bill Carpenter has the experience, knowledge, and expertise to make Brockton a much safer, and financially sound place to live.
 Please join me in endorsing Bill Carpenter as our next Mayor of Brockton!"
-Carpenter gladly accepted the endorsement of one of Brockton's leading anti tax crusaders.

 "To have someone of Dick Zaccaro's stature in my corner is a great compliment," said Carpenter.
 "Dick has been on the frontline of the Brockton tax battle for several years and he has seen the voices of the people being ignored while the mayor increases taxes and gives pay raises to $100,000 administrators."